 Aside from my writing, I've long been involved in advocating for Arts and Education in Burbank and throughout the state of California.
-Recently appointed to the Burbank Cultural Arts Commission, I am excited to work toward big-picture goals for beautifying and connecting my hometown and its diverse cultures and talented artists.
+Recently appointed to the BURBANK CULTURAL ARTS COMMISSION, I am excited to work toward big-picture goals for beautifying and connecting my hometown and its diverse cultures and talented artists.
 A PTA Resolution that I co-authored in 2013 HOMEWORK: QUALITY OVER QUANTITY was unanimously approved at the 2014 California State PTA Convention and was adopted by the National PTA at the 2016 Convention in Orlando, Florida.
-I also serve on the Board of Directors for the BURBANK ARTS FOR ALL FOUNDATION and have been volunteering with my children for several years with BUILD A MIRACLE helping to build and furnish houses for needy families in a community outside Tijuana, Mexico.
+For ten years, I served on the Board of Directors for the BURBANK ARTS FOR ALL FOUNDATION (now the Burbank Arts & Education Foundation) and have been volunteering with my children for several years with BUILD A MIRACLE helping to build and furnish houses for needy families in a community outside Tijuana, Mexico.
 I recently added Mental Health Advocacy to my mission through a writing project for FAMILY SERVICE AGENCY OF BURBANK.
+Most recently, I joined the Board of the BURBANK HUMAN RELATIONS COUNCIL.
 I'll use this space to share links and updates on these important projects and others that are near and dear to my heart.

 The arts are a critical part of education, inspiring creativity, self-expression and communication.
 But sadly, when budget cuts hit our schools, the arts are often the first thing that goes.
 This Foundation is near and dear to my heart because the impact we've made in the past DECADE is seen at every one of Burbank's 17 main campuses and in nearly every classroom.
 From 2006 - 2020, the Burbank Arts For All Foundation gave more than $750,000 in grants to support the integration of the arts into educating our children.
 In 2020 we merged with the Burbank Educational Foundation to form BAEF and to take our collective 65+ years of connection to the Burbank community to make an even greater impact on students today and in the many years to come.
 Though I no longer serve on the Board, I will always support the value of arts in education..